 It is negligent to allow a dangerous condition to exist on the property for an unreasonable amount of time without discovering and repairing it.
 In Westchester, commercial landlords and managing companies have a responsibility to perform routine inspections of the property, especially in common areas such as hallways and entranceways where people are expected to pass.

-You Must Act Quickly to Find a Qualified Westchester Slip and Fall Attorney to Help Preserve Evidence and Establish the Claim
+You Must Act Quickly to Find a Qualified Westchester Slip and Fall Attorney to Help Protect Evidence and Establish the Claim

 If you have suffered an injury in a slip and fall accident, you may want to obtain a Westchester trip/slip and fall lawyer at Tomkiel & Tomkiel.
 An attorney should be able to gather evidence and then establish your claim so that you could receive full and fair compensation.
-It is important to know that you should not give any statements over the phone or in writing until you have received advice from a qualified lawyer.
+It is important to know that you should not give any statements over the phone or in writing until you are under the protection of a qualified lawyer.